Wind-WindKids/winding/samples/sophieandwind/winter.md

 View from behind the open cockpit of a small single-seat ultralight eGull, tied down on a sunny ramp.
 Inside, Sophie (10, sun-touched light brown hair in a loose ponytail, wearing a sleeveless cream top) and Wind (10, tousled blond hair, blue t-shirt) are squeezed together on a single, narrow bench seat, knees and hips touching.
 No visible gap between them — the seat is one continuous cushion, with a single backrest, barely wide enough for two kids.
-Their faces are turned toward the glowing instrument panel.
 On the glareshield, a small HUD-style projector casts a shimmering gold-and-silver dragon in the air above the instruments, translucent and alive.
 Sophie leans forward slightly, looking at the dragon projection; Wind’s head tilts toward her as if sharing the moment.
 Through the canopy, a bright winter sky and a distant hangar are visible.